jingning0528/agentic-ai-api/DEPLOYMENT_CONFIG.md

 3. **Configure environment variables** in Container App
 4. **Test the deployed API**

-## Cross-Region Deployment Strategy
+## Single-Region Deployment Strategy

-This deployment uses a cross-region strategy to integrate with existing infrastructure:
+This deployment creates all resources in a single region for optimal performance and networking:

-- **Resource Group**: Located in `Canada West` (existing infrastructure)
+- **Resource Group**: `agentic-ai-api-rg` in `Canada Central` (new)
-- **Services**: Deployed in `Canada Central` (to match VNET location)
+- **All Services**: Deployed in `Canada Central`
 - **VNET Integration**: Uses existing VNET in Canada Central region

-This setup allows us to maintain organizational structure while ensuring proper networking integration.
+This setup ensures all resources are co-located for best performance and simplified networking.

-## ✅ Ready to Deploy!
+## ✅ Ready to Deploy

-The configuration is now set for Canada Central services with your existing Canada West resource group and Canada Central VNET integration.
+The configuration is now set to create a new resource group and all services in Canada Central with your existing Canada Central VNET integration.
 Push your changes to trigger the deployment!